Can high school athletes control what college coaches recruit them?

-I read an article the other day about a recruiting seminar by a “renowned speaker.”
+I read an article recently about a recruiting seminar by a “renowned speaker.”
 He says: “You don’t choose the colleges.
 The colleges choose you.”
 I beg to differ!!!

 While your non-athletic classmates are busy researching, applying to and “choosing schools”, high school athletes seem to think they are “chosen”, and they often wait for the process of recruiting to unfold around them and wait to see what coach calls them and what offers they get!